AllenKon/Seeed_reCamera_Gimbal/README.md

 source .bashrc
 ```

 Go back to the Seeed_reCamera_Gimbal directory.
+Compile Deploy_Linux_CAN_Final.c and run it.

 ```
 riscv64-unknown-linux-musl-gcc -o Deploy Deploy_Linux_CAN_Final.c
+./Deploy
 ```